About

 Cloud Cult developed in 1995 as a solo studio project of Craig Minowa.
 His first full length album, The Shade Project caught the interest of a few small independent labels who urged Minowa to consider performing the songs live.
 Craig worked the next four years on a new studio project which would be the first official Cloud Cult album, Who Killed Puck?.

-Earthology Records was later moved to an organic farm south of Duluth, powered by geothermal energy and built partially from reclaimed wood and recycled plastic.
+Earthology Records was later moved to an organic farm south of Duluth, powered by solar and geothermal energy and built partially from reclaimed wood and recycled plastic.
 The band began zero net greenhouse gas practices for tours long before it was trendy to be green.
 The band's merchandise is 100% postconsumer recycled or made of certified organic materials.
 Cloud Cult has planted several thousand trees to absorb the band's CO2 output.
 They also donate heavily to projects that build wind turbines as revenue generators on Native American Reservations.

 In the year 2002, shortly after the unexpected death of his two year old son Kaidin, Minowa wrote over a hundred songs to deal with the loss.They Live on the Sun was finished in 2003 and went to #1 on college radio station charts across the country.
 Since that album, Cloud Cult's music has been strongly inspired by the "big picture" issues of life: "who are we, why are we here, where did we come from, where do we go".
 Minowa seems in constant pursuit of the light at the end of the tunnel.
 At this time, Minowa decided to bring the project to the stage and added band members Sarah Young on cello and Dan Greenwood on drums.